-Ethanol passes from the GI tract to the liver In liver cells (liver), part of the ethanol is converted or detoxified by enzymes into inactive products.
+Ethanol passes from the GI tract to the liver, where part of it is converted or detoxified by enzymes into inactive products.
 This process is called metabolism and the products are called metabolites.
 Alcohol detoxification (also known as detoxification) is the abrupt cessation of alcohol consumption in people who have alcohol dependence.
 This process is often accompanied by the substitution of drugs that have similar effects to the effects of alcohol to avoid alcohol withdrawal.

 When withdrawal occurs, symptoms of varying severity occur.
 There are two ways in which the liver can process alcohol.
 Most alcohol is broken down, or metabolized, by an enzyme in liver cells known as alcohol dehydrogenase (ADH).
 ADH breaks down alcohol into acetaldehyde, and then another enzyme, aldehyde dehydrogenase (ALDH), rapidly breaks down acetaldehyde into acetate.

 Acetate is further metabolized and eventually leaves the body in the form of carbon dioxide and water.
 The alcohol detoxification stage is the first step in the treatment of alcoholism.
 During this time, alcohol is completely eliminated from the body.
 Withdrawal symptoms usually go away in about one to two weeks after starting detoxification; however, this may take longer depending on the severity of your AUD.
 From there, you can focus on other aspects of the recovery process, such as different activities, therapies, counseling sessions, and support options.
 Once alcohol is ingested, it is not digested like food.